Learning Safely Without Knowing the World:COMPASS-Hedge: Introduction

 Online learning with expert advice provides a robust framework for sequential decision-making under uncertainty.
 In this setting, a learner must dynamically aggregate the opinions of a diverse pool of $A$ experts.
 Lacking prior knowledge of which expert is most reliable—or even the nature of the environment itself—the learner’s success hinges on balancing the exploitation of historically top-performing strategies with the exploration of those that may excel in the future.
 This model is remarkably universal: whether navigating the fluctuations of a volatile stock market \cite{cover1991universal} or the risk-sensitive outcomes of clinical trials \cite{villar2015multi}, the objective remains to minimize cumulative regret:

-where $\mu_t$ is the learner’s strategy, $c_t$ the loss vector, and $\mu$ a fixed comparator.
+where $\mu^t$ is the learner’s strategy, $c^t$ the loss vector, and $\mu$ a fixed comparator.
 Then, the classical desideratum is to ensure that $R_T(\mu)$ grows sublinearly in $T$ for any $\mu$, guaranteeing that the learner’s average performance asymptotically matches that of the best fixed strategy chosen in hindsight.

 Historically, research has diverged into two distinct regimes.
 In adversarial version, where losses can be chosen maliciously, algorithms such as Hedge achieve minimax-optimal regret of order $O(\sqrt{T \log A})$ \citep{FreundSchapire1997,CesaBianchiLugosi2006}.
 Conversely, in stochastic environments where losses are i.i.d., substantially sharper guarantees are possible.
-In the presence of suboptimality gaps $\Delta_a$, the instance-optimal rate is \( O\!\left(\sum_{a} {\log T}/{\Delta_a}\right) \) -- logarithmic in $T$ and significantly smaller than the adversarial rate $\Theta(\sqrt{T})$ \citep{auer2002finite}.
+In the presence of minimum suboptimality gap $\Delta$, the instance-optimal rate is \( O\!\left( \log A/ \Delta\right) \) -- significantly smaller than the adversarial rate $O(\sqrt{T \log A})$ \citep{mourtada2019optimality}.

 The quest for a ``universal'' learner — one that performs optimally regardless of whether the environment is benign or malicious—has been a central theme in online learning research over the past decade, leading to the development of \textit{Best-of-Both-Worlds (BOBW)} algorithms.
-These methods simultaneously achieve minimax-optimal adversarial robustness and instance-optimal stochastic adaptivity, both in full-information and bandit models \citep{mourtada2019optimality, bubeck2012best, zimmert2021tsallis}.
+These methods simultaneously achieve minimax-optimal adversarial robustness and instance-optimal stochastic adaptivity, both in full-information and bandit models \citep{ bubeck2012best, zimmert2021tsallis}.

-However, as online learning is increasingly deployed in life-critical domains, a third requirement has emerged: